spree/api.spreecommerce.com/content/v1/orders.md

 ## Selecting a delivery method

-To choose a delivery method for the order, pass along one ID from the `shipping_methods` response that you would receive from making a request to update the order’s address, or by making another request to `GET /api/orders/R1234567` while the order is in the “delivery” state.
+To choose a delivery method for the order, pass along one ID from the `shipping_methods` response that you would receive from making a request to update the order\'s address, or by making another request to `GET /api/orders/R1234567` while the order is in the \"delivery\" state.

 Make a request like this to select the delivery method: